Laurie-Ann Moïse

-Laurie-Ann Moïse (/ht/; (Note: As pronounced in Haitian Creole and Haitian French) born 4 January 2001) is a professional footballer who plays as a forward for A-League Women club Sydney FC.
+Laurie-Ann Moïse (/ht/; (Note: As pronounced in Haitian Creole and Haitian French) born 4 January 2001) is a professional footballer who plays as a forward for Kayseri in the Turkish Women's Football Super League.
 Born in Canada, she plays for the Haiti national team.
 A left-footed player, she is known for her technical ability and physicality, and is regarded as one of Haiti's best young talents.